 The Offord Centre for Child Studies was awarded a Certificate of Special Recognition at the 2019 Canadian Academy of Child and Adolescent Psychiatry (CACAP) Conference for outstanding contributions to the improvement of mental health of children, youth and families.

 Through strategic planning over the past year we have new mission, vision and values statements.
 Our updated mission, vision and values can be viewed here.
 We continue to work on the strategic directions.

-Today, at the Offord Centre there are 22 faculty from psychiatry, pediatrics, nursing, clinical epidemiology, family medicine, psychology and sociology, about 30 research staff and many learners from varying programs and at varying levels of study.
-Briefly put, we work to generate new knowledge to improve the mental health of children and youth through scientific research, establishing partnerships and training new researchers.
+Today at the Offord Centre there are 21 faculty from psychiatry, pediatrics, nursing, clinical epidemiology and psychology, about 35 research staff and many learners from varying programs and at varying levels of study.
 We are a collegial, multidisciplinary group who work on questions related to the broad themes of: (i) child mental health and neurodevelopmental disorders, (ii) influences on child health and development, (iii) treatments, interventions, screening and services, and (iv) knowledge translation and community connections.

 Thank you for visiting our website.
 We welcome your ideas and comments about how to improve the lives of children, youth and families in Canada and more broadly.

 Previous versions of “Message from the Director” can be viewed here.